Evil Queen (Disney): Comics

 Many stories have been first published in Italian Disney digest comic series, in particular in Topolino.
 They include "The Seven Dwarfs and the Evil Witch" (I Sette Nani e la Strega Malvagia), "Snow White and the Broken Mirror" (Biancaneve e lo specchio infranto), "The Seven Dwarfs and the Spell of the Queen" (I Sette Nani e l'incantesimo della regina), "Snow White and the Castle of Four Winds" (Biancaneve al castello dei quattro venti), "The Seven Dwarfs and the Heroic Antieve" (I Sette Nani e l'eroica antivigilia), "The Seven Dwarfs and the Brew of Seven Herbs" (I Sette Nani e l'infuso delle sette erbe aka "The Seven Herbs Spell!"), "Snow White and the Silver Rose" (Biancaneve e la rosa d'argento), and "The Seven Dwarfs and the Joker Wizard" (I Sette Nani e il mago burlone), among others.

-In Italian Disney comics, the Queen in her youthful form is usually wearing a red robe and is often shown using a crystal ball to spy on the good characters.
 "Snow White and the Shattered Mirror" (Biancaneve e lo specchio infranto) has the old Witch, terminally ill, discover she has only one day to live, but she refuses to accept her destiny and finds a way to conquer death.

-In "Goofy the Magician and the Seven Dwarfs" (Pippo mago e i Sette Nani), the young Queen's four goon henchmen attack the dwarfs and steal their treasure but then decide to keep it for themselves and Grimhilde seeks help from the wizard Abracadabro to stop their run; eventually, it is the Prince who defeats the robbers.
-In other comics, the Queen works specifically to magically hurt Snow White and others in various cruel ways.
+In Italian comics, the Queen in her youthful form is usually wearing a red robe and is often shown using a crystal ball to spy on the good characters.
+"Goofy the Magician and the Seven Dwarfs" (Pippo mago e i Sette Nani) has the Queen's four goon henchmen attack the dwarfs and steal their treasure but then decide to keep it for themselves and Grimhilde seeks help from the wizard Abracadabro to stop their run; eventually, it is the Prince who defeats the robbers.
+In some other comics, the Queen works specifically to magically hurt Snow White and others in various cruel ways.
 "Donald Fracasse" (Paperin Fracassa) is a parody of the adventure film Captain Fracasse in which Snow White is blinded by the Queen and Donald Duck needs to heal her.
 In "The Seven Dwarfs and Christmas in Danger" (I Sette Nani e il Natale in pericolo), the Queen goes to steal a comet stardust as the last ingredient for her spell to destroy Snow White.
 In another Christmas story, "The Seven Dwarfs and the Christmas Spell" (Il Sette Nani e l'incantesimo di Natale, the Queen turns Snow White's baby son Glauco into a Christmas tree, but the curse is broken by the motherly love of the princess.
+In "Grump & Crump" (Brontolo & Briciola), Grumpy sends the Queen to her to prison by the magic of the Christmas mistletoe.